Is your school and instructors certified by the State of Wisconsin?

 The practice with parent/guardian is an important step of obtaining a driver license.
 The more practice they have, the better of a driver they will become.

-May I enroll in just the classroom or just the behind-the-wheel portion of the program?
+May I enroll in just the online or just the behind-the-wheel portion of the program?

 What is the length of the training program?